WaheedAhmad-DS/PakWheels-Used-Cars-Analysis/README.md

 ***
 ## Conclusion/Final Impact of the Project
-* I found the best maximum price i could set
+* I found the best maximum price i could set for my car.
+Also I found the best options available in hybrid version.

-## Contact
+* Price prediction model was also developed with more than 85 % accuracy, and the model can be deployed on the PakWheels site.